algorand/pointproofs/benches/README.md

 ## Pairing-based scheme

-- committing to an n-vector: 80n microseconds
+- committing to an n-vector: 80n microseconds without precomputation, 40n microseconds with precomputation (256n EC points stored)
-- proving a single element in an n-vector: 80n microseconds
+- proving a single element in an n-vector: 80n microseconds without precomputation, 40n microseconds with precomputation (512n EC points stored)
-- verifying a single proof: 3600 microseconds (regardless of n)
+- verifying a single proof (regardless of n): 3600 microseconds
-- updating a proof or a commitment: 220 microseconds no pecomp; 120 microseconds with precomp (regardless of n)
+- updating a proof or a commitment (regardless of n): 214 microseconds no pecomp; 118 microseconds with small precomp (6n EC points stored); 63 microseconds with large precomp (512n EC points stored)

 commitments and proofs are 48 bytes

 ### Room for improvement on individual operations:
-- Using a lot more fixed-based precomputation, commit, prove, and both update can each be improved by about 2x
-- Verifying cannot be improved much on its own
+- Not much left, except improving the underlying EC and pairing operations

 ### Room for improvement via batching:
 - Proving for multiple values on a single commitment will cost at most 2x proving for a single value (as long as you produce a single combined proof, which will require all the values to which it refers in order to verify)